trans-travel/trans-travel/us/oh.md

 ## Legal Definition of Sex

+Some state administrative rules define sex on the basis of sex assigned at birth.

 Non-binary people are not recognized for most purposes, although they can obtain birth certificates with an "X" marker (but not driver's licenses or ID cards).
 Some county judges have denied birth certificate